Myriad-Dreamin/typst.ts/docs/cookery/guide/all-in-one.typ

 // :-> 7317
 ```

 However, it is less flexible and stable than the underlying interfaces, the `TypstCompiler` and `TypstRenderer`.
-If you've become more familar with typst.ts, we recommend you rewrite your library with underlying interfaces according to example usage shown by the #snippet-lib library.
+If you've become more familiar with typst.ts, we recommend you rewrite your library with underlying interfaces according to example usage shown by the #snippet-lib library.

 Note: If your script targets to *CommonJS*, you should import it in *CommonJS* path instead of In *ES Module* path: